Musicals

 Know before you go

-• Running Time: Approximately 2 hours and 45 minutes, including interval
+The performance runs for approximately 2 hours and 45 minutes, including one interval.

 Visitor guidelines